 Special diets for children with cancer

-Children with cancer often have increased calorie and protein needs.
+Children with cancer often need more calories and protein.
 Protein is needed for growth and to help the body repair itself.
 Getting enough calories can help the body grow, heal, and prevent weight loss.
-If your child is having trouble eating enough calories and protein, your child's doctor or dietitian may suggest serving high-calorie and high-protein foods (e.g., eggs, milk, peanut butter, and cheese).
+If your child is having trouble eating enough calories and protein, your child's doctor or dietitian may suggest serving high-calorie and high-protein foods, such as eggs, milk, peanut butter, and cheese.

 Sometimes, even when high-calorie and high-protein foods are offered, children with cancer have trouble eating enough.
-Tube feedings may be necessary to help give your child adequate nutrition or to prevent malnutrition.
-This involves placing a small tube (called a nasogastric, or NG tube) through the nose, down the esophagus, and into the stomach.
+Tube feedings may be needed to help give your child enough nutrition or to prevent malnutrition.
+This involves placing a small tube (called a nasogastric, or NG tube) through the nose, down the food pipe (esophagus), and into the stomach.
 A high-calorie formula or supplement can be given to your child through this tube to help promote appropriate growth and development.

 Managing treatment side effects and maintaining proper nutrition

-Your child's cancer treatment (chemotherapy, radiation, and surgery) may cause side effects that make it difficult to eat enough food.
-The following are some of the common side effects and ideas for managing them.
+Your child's cancer treatment may cause side effects that make it hard to eat enough food.
+These are some of the common side effects and ideas for managing them.